cfrankston728/symmetric_quantile-normalized_score/README.md

 Implementation of symmetric quantile-normalized score voting.

-Defined by Connor Frankston on March 16, 2024, with significant contributions from the community at https://www.votingtheory.org/forum/
+Invented by Connor Frankston on March 16, 2024, with significant contributions from the community at https://www.votingtheory.org/forum/

 Symmetric quantile-normalized score voting (SQNV) is a modification to ordinary score voting that preserves desirable properties of score voting while normalizing ballots to reduce the effects of voting tactics such as bullet voting and min-maxing.
 SQNV is a robust score system that compromises between score and rank voting methods by eliminating the arbitrary nature of cardinal score values assigned to weakly-ranked candidates.
 It is *not* Condorcet compliant for more than three candidates.